 The financially literate leader uses ratios and metrics to assess business performance over time, ask important questions, and make adjustments through well-informed decisions.

-Investment analysis helps a leader make choices.
-Investment analysis enables a leader to compare projects and consider how risky or conservative they might be.
+Investment analysis helps leaders make choices and enables them to compare projects and consider how risky or conservative they might be.

 Businesses have myriad investment opportunities and limited resources.
 These analysis tools allow leaders to forecast and compare the financial impact of one opportunity to another and make the best choices.
 The financially literate leader uses investment analysis tools when assessing or proposing investment opportunities.

-A business simulation can provide a practical and engaging experience to learn about, practice and apply financial literacy skills.
-Doing this in a risk-free, controlled environment can accelerate a leader’s time to fluency, and enable better decision making on the job.
-It’s smarter to build these skills in a risk-free, controlled environment than at work with real dollars and consequences.
+A business simulation can provide a practical and engaging experience for learning about, practicing, and applying financial literacy skills.
+Doing this in a risk-free, controlled environment can accelerate a leader’s time to fluency and enable better decision-making on the job.
+It’s smarter to build these skills in a risk-free environment than at work with real dollars and consequences.

 Put your understanding to the test with this Financial Acumen Quiz.

 Ned Wasniewski is a managing partner at Insight Experience and has led multiple functions, including program facilitation, program management, delivery operations, account management, and business development.
 Ned has more than 20 years of experience in the management education business with a singular focus on the development and delivery of simulation-based learning experiences.